ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Specify how the client and RS mutually authenticate: Explicitly, by successfully executing the EDHOC protocol, after which a common OSCORE Security Context is exported from the EDHOC session.
 As per the EDHOC authentication method used during the EDHOC session, authentication is provided by digital signatures, or by Message Authentication Codes (MACs) computed from an ephemeral-static ECDH shared secret.

 * Specify the proof-of-possession protocol(s) and how to select one, if several are available.
-Also specify which key types (e.g., symmetric/asymmetric) are supported by a specific proof-of- possession protocol: proof-of-possession is first achieved by RS when successfully processing EDHOC message_3 during the EDHOC session with C, through EDHOC algorithms and symmetric EDHOC session keys.
-Also, proof-of-possession is later achieved by C when receiving from RS: i) the optional EDHOC message_4 during the EDHOC session with RS, through EDHOC algorithms and symmetric EDHOC session keys; or ii) the first response protected with the OSCORE Security Context established after the EDHOC session with RS, through OSCORE algorithms and OSCORE symmetric keys derived from the completed EDHOC session.
+Also specify which key types (e.g., symmetric/asymmetric) are supported by a specific proof-of-possession protocol: proof-of-possession is first achieved by RS when successfully processing EDHOC message\_3 during the EDHOC session with C, through EDHOC algorithms and symmetric EDHOC session keys.
+Also, proof-of-possession is later achieved by C when receiving from RS: i) the optional EDHOC message\_4 during the EDHOC session with RS, through EDHOC algorithms and symmetric EDHOC session keys; or ii) the first response protected with the OSCORE Security Context established after the EDHOC session with RS, through OSCORE algorithms and OSCORE symmetric keys derived from the completed EDHOC session.

 * Specify a unique ace_profile identifier: coap_edhoc_oscore